 M22 Jackson Tank

 The Colonial Marines don't employ many tanks, focusing on a leaner and meaner infantry-based approach.
 The M22 Jackson tank is a medium tank and it needs a heavy dropship variant (UD-24) to carry it from orbit.
 The tank is lacking a futuristic look and seems like it drove off the desert of the Gulf War in the 1990ties, instead of being drawn by James Cameron for the 22nd century.
 Besides the visuals, the tank is heavily automated and takes the workload off the small crew.
 The M22 Jackson is used in an infantry support role and not en masse.
-The Tech Manual also brings out an M34A2 Longsheet light tank and an M40 Ridgway heavy tank, taken over from the US army.
+The Tech Manual also brings out an M34A2 Longsheet light tank, taken over from the US army.

 M292 Self Propelled Gun